Caeden117/Curved-UI-Utility/README.md

     - This can be one that already exists, but *cannot* be the same Canvas used for rendering the curved UI.
     - The `Render Mode` setting for this Canvas do not matter.
     - If not already, treat this as your new "main" UI canvas.
-    - Ensure that, if present, the settings for the Canvas Scaler component are the same in both this Canvas and the curved Canvas.
+    - Tweak any Canvas Scaler components so that the end result looks good.
-5. Add the `CurvedUIController` component to this Canvas, and set the values accordingly.
+5. Add the `CurvedUIController` component to the Canvas from Step 4, and set the values accordingly.
     - `Starting Zoom` controls the zoom/curvature of your UI when loading the scene.
     - `Radial Scale` controls the area of effect for the curved UI.
 Recommended to keep as is.
     - `Curved UI Renderer` should point to the `CurvedUIRenderer` component added in Step 2.
+    - `Curve Transition` is what the component will use to transition from one curve to another.
+Recommended to keep as a basic Ease In/Out transition.
 6. Press play.
-If done correctly, your curved UI will show up in the Canvas created in Step 4.
+If done correctly, your curved UI will show up in the Canvas from Step 4.
     - Setup is complete, and you may now write scripts that take advantage of `CurvedUIController`.

 Unfortunately, with the current setup, you lose the ability to preview your UI changes via the Game tab while in Edit mode.
 This is something that I will hopefully address with later iterations.